Anita Bryant: Career decline and bankruptcies

 Bryant and three of her four children moved from Miami to Selma, Alabama and later to Atlanta, Georgia.
 In a 1980 Ladies' Home Journal article she said, "The church needs to wake up and find some way to cope with divorce and women's problems."
 She also expressed some sympathy for feminist aspirations, given her own experiences of emotional abuse within her previous marriage.
 Bryant also commented on her somewhat relaxed anti-gay views, saying "I'm more inclined to say live and let live, just don't flaunt it or try to legalize it."
 In a 2012 interview, her son Robert Green, Jr. said "she would be putting a lot more energy into fighting gay rights if she still felt as strongly."

 Bryant appeared in Michael Moore's 1989 documentary film Roger & Me, in which she is interviewed and travels to Flint, Michigan, as part of the effort to help revitalize its devastated local economy.

 Bryant married her second husband, Charlie Hobson Dry, in 1990.
 The couple tried to reestablish her music career in a series of small venues, including Pigeon Forge, Tennessee, where they opened Anita Bryant's Music Mansion.
 The establishment combined Bryant's performances of her successful songs from early in her career with a "lengthy segment in which she preached her Christian beliefs".
 The venture was not successful and the Music Mansion, which had missed meeting payrolls at times, filed for bankruptcy in 2001 with Bryant and Dry leaving several employees and creditors unpaid.
 They remained married until his death in April 2024, eight months before Bryant's death.

 Bryant also spent part of the 1990s in Branson, Missouri, where the state and federal governments both filed liens claiming more than $116,000 in unpaid taxes.
 Bryant and Dry had also filed for Chapter 11 bankruptcy in Arkansas in 1997 after piling up bills from a failed Anita Bryant show in Eureka Springs; among the debts were more than in unpaid state and federal taxes.

 In 1996, Bryant stated that she was happy to no longer be working in show business.

-Later life and death
+Later life

 In 2005, Bryant returned to Barnsdall to attend the town's 100th anniversary celebration and to have a street renamed in her honor.
 In 2006, she founded Anita Bryant Ministries International in Oklahoma City.
 In 2011, she defended her anti-gay activism saying "I did the right thing" and "I never regretted what I did."

 In 2021, Bryant's granddaughter came out publicly on an episode of Slate's One Year podcast series by announcing her pending marriage to a woman, although she was having difficulty deciding whether she should invite her grandmother to the ceremony.

 Bryant died from cancer at her home in Edmond, Oklahoma, on December 16, 2024, at the age of 84.
 Her death was announced by her family on January 9, 2025.